A heuristic pricing and hedging framework for multi-currency fixed income desks: Spread calculation of a zero-value forward start CCS

-Equation (\ref{eq:tHp_tHm}) shows the nearest times of the market schedule before ($t_{\underline H }^{mkt}$) and after ($t_{\overline H }^{mkt}$) a given time, $t_H$.
-Equation (\ref{eq:tLp_tLm}) shows the same thing for the schedule of the customized product considered for valuation.
-Resettable currency swaps quoted in the market start at present time, $t$, in terms of the moving payment date schedule defined by the conventions of the currency considered.

-Equation (\ref{eq:CCS_Cd}) shows the relation between spot and forward starting CCS.
-A quoted spot starting CCS expiring at $t_V$ can be expressed as the composition of a spot starting CCS expiring at $t_U$ and a forward starting CCS starting at $t_U$ and expiring at $t_V$.
-See that the fixed spreads are set on the domestic currency leg (this case would correspond to a domestic currency different from USD).
-The notional and floating payment structure is completely equivalent from both sides of equation (\ref{eq:CCS_Cd}).
-Only the fixed spreads added to the floating legs differ between both sides.
-Notice that $s_V^{mkt}$, $s_U^{mkt}$ are quoted in the market\footnote{It is assumed that the frequency of the floating legs is 3 months.
-If the floating leg frequency is different from 3 months in either leg, a synthetic market quote for the spot CCS should be obtained introducing the quotes of tenor swaps.} and $s_{UV}^{mkt}$ is not but can be derived from them through equation (\ref{eq:SUVmkt_Cd}).
+The first step calculates the spread, $s_{MN}^{mkt}$, of forward starting CCS within market schedule applying the bootrapping equation (\ref{eq:SUVmkt_Cd}).
+This equation shows the relation among the spreads of market spot and forward starting CCS.
+A quoted spot starting CCS expiring at $t_N$, $CCS_{t,t_N }^{s^{C_d } = s_N^{mkt} ,s^{C_f } = 0}$, can be expressed as the composition of a spot starting CCS expiring at $t_M$, $CCS_{t,t_M }^{s^{C_d } = s_M^{mkt} ,s^{C_f } = 0}$, and a forward starting CCS, $CCS_{t_M,t_N }^{s^{C_d } = s_{MN}^{mkt} ,s^{C_f } = 0}$, starting at $t_M$ and expiring at $t_N$.
+Equation (\ref{eq:SUVmkt_Cd}) only considers the spread payments because the rest of cash flows are the same between the spot CCS expirying at $t_N$ and the composition of spot and forward start CCS.
+This equation assumes that the fixed spreads are set on the domestic currency leg (this case corresponds to a domestic currency different from USD).
+The solution of the first step is the calculation of the unobserved spread, $s_{MN}^{mkt}$, from $s_N^{mkt}$ and $s_M^{mkt}$ which are quoted in the market\footnote{It is assumed that the frequency of the floating legs is 3 months.
+If the floating leg frequency is different from 3 months in either leg, a synthetic market quote for the spot CCS should be obtained introducing the quotes of tenor swaps.}.